DorienHuijser/dorienhuijser.github.io/pages/testimonials.md

 This part will be filled with testimonials that I am still collecting.
 Here's a preview:

 <blockquote><p>
     Dorien is a great team player with good communication skills.
 We were both part of a committee to organize a two-day symposium.
 Dorien always had her work in order, communicated well with the rest of the team and helped others where necessary.
-During her studies, she has proven herself to have stron analytical skills and a great work attitude.
+During her studies, she has proven herself to have strong analytical skills and a great work attitude.
 She's a winner!</p>
-    <cite>- Friend and fellow student, anonymous</cite></blockquote>
+    <cite>Friend and fellow student, anonymous</cite></blockquote>